Marrwan/chaatme_backend/README.md

-# Choice Talent Backend API
+# ChaatMe Backend API

-A secure, scalable backend API built with Express.js, Sequelize, and PostgreSQL for the Choice Talent application.
+A secure, scalable backend API built with Express.js, Sequelize, and PostgreSQL for the ChaatMe dating application.

 ## Features